pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 width="100%"
 %}

 **Challenge #3.3.F: Speed ticket** ⸺ Can you verify the speed value with an experiment?
-Make a program with one speed configuration block and one block to drive straight for 10 meters (10 000 mm).
+Make a program with one speed configuration block and one block to drive straight for 10 meters (10000 mm).
 Verify that it drives the required distance, and measure the duration with the stopwatch on your phone.
-Calculate the speed as 10 000 / ``T``, where ``T`` is the measured time in seconds.
-Does your result match the speed setting? **In class** ⸺ You set the speed but don't tell your friend what you choose.
+Calculate the speed as 10000 / ``T``, where ``T`` is the measured time in seconds.
+Does your result match the speed setting? **In class** ⸺ You set the speed but don't tell your friend what you chose.
 How close can your friend get by measuring it experimentally? **Discuss** ⸺ Do you get similar values every time?
 How can you make the test more accurate?
 Why is it helpful to drive such a long distance?
 Does acceleration play a role?